I created the original Revels Website in November, 1997, and was Revels Webmaster for 5 years.

 Celebrations of cultures using traditional materials and seasonal rituals is a common theme in Revels performances.
 The Christmas Revels, the company's best known production, is a celebration of the winter solstice whose theme in any given year might range from Medieval, to Victorian, to Russian and American...

 Many different Revels productions occur annually in eleven cities across the country:

 Cambridge and Boston, Massachusetts;

 and Chicago, Illinois.

 The newest Revels company is Rocky Mountain Revels, in Boulder, Colorado.

 In addition, many smaller Revels-inspired productions are performed in various small towns throughout the

 Revels also offers educational programs in schools and occasional workshops for teachers.
-Revels produces and sells compact discs, cassettes, songbooks, educational materials and publishes a choral series which extends the traditional material presented in its performances.
+Revels produces and sells compact discs, cassettes,songbooks, and educational materials.

 Revels, Inc. was founded in 1971 and incorporated in 1974 as a nonprofit, tax-exempt organization to further the production of Revels performances and related projects.